namoopsoo/namoopsoo.github.io/content/note/2026-05-01-odsc-closing-notes.md

 37. constraints, not just tests, https://www.augmentcode.com/guides/harness-engineering-ai-coding-agents
 38. agentic coding with Pi, but slow the eff down https://www.youtube.com/watch?v=RjfbvDXpFls
 39. https://en.wikipedia.org/wiki/Crossing_the_Chasm

+40. https://youtu.be/-cc9OsZLKFo?t=165 , Mo Bitar, on the presumed choice of the trajectory of code gen. Like a foregone conclusion

 <sup>[x](#references)</sup>